shopware/docs/guides/plugins/plugins/storefront/add-data-to-storefront-page.md

 Note the usage of the variable here.
 You're accessing the footer object, in which you can now find the path `extensions.product_count.count`.

 That's it for this guide, you've successfully added data to a storefront page\(let\).

-## Next steps

-The result of this guide probably lacks some style.
-Thus, you might want to have a look at our guide to [add custom styles to your storefront](./add-custom-styling.md).